Start-ups: entrepreneurship through the most innovative ideas

 There are not many places in the world where there is a true culture of innovation and business creation that encourages entrepreneurial talent to turn their ideas into reality.

-According to Startup Genome , the largest collaborative community for the support of start-up ecosystems, the five best cities/areas in the world for the development and growth of these innovation jewels are the Silicon Valley (California, United States), New York, London, Beijing and Boston.
-In Europe, Berlin, Paris, Stockholm and Amsterdam follow London at the top of the rankings.
-Silicon Valley holds the top position with figures that leave no room for doubt: it hosts between 12,000 to 15,000 emerging companies that provide employment to more than two million people.
+According to The Global Startups Ecosystem 2023 report by Startup Genome, the five best cities in the world for the development and growth of these gems of innovation are Silicon Valley (California, USA), New York, London, Los Angeles and Tel Aviv.
+In Europe, Berlin, Amsterdam, Paris, and Stockholm follow London at the top of the ranking.
+Silicon Valley holds the top position with figures that leave no room for doubt: it home to nearly 40,000 start-ups, of which more than 250 are considered unicorns.

 Maintaining an ecosystem of strong and mature start-ups is essential to the promotion of innovation and entrepreneurship and is likewise a source of employment and wealth.